 The Holiday Housecheck program helps reduce student concerns about break-ins over winter break.
 By assigning students to check houses, the program improves the security of student homes and gives student volunteers a unique opportunity for involvement.

-The Programs Deputy oversees the financial operations and projects of the Generations, Kaleidoscope, and Breakfast Club committees.
+The Deputy Commissioner of Programs oversees the financial operations and projects of the Generations, Kaleidoscope, and Breakfast Club committees.
 They serve as a resource for committee members, and communicate updates between them and the Commissioner.

-The Information & Advocacy Deputy oversees the financial operations and projects of the United Way, High School Liaison, and Helping Young People Excel (HYPE) committees.
+The Deputy Commissioner of Information & Advocacy oversees the financial operations and projects of the United Way, High School Liaison, and Helping Young People Excel (HYPE) committees.
 They serve as a resource for committee members, and communicate updates between them and the Commissioner.

 Kaleidoscope gives Queen’s students an opportunity to make a meaningful and lasting impact on the life of an at-risk Kingston elementary school student.
 Each volunteer (or “big buddy”) is paired up with a “little buddy” who they visit for one hour each week.
 The big and little buddies also participate in Kaleidoscope’s annual Craft Day, Movie Day, and Carnival.

 The High School Liaison program runs various events that aim to educate and assist high school students with the upcoming transition to university.
 These include “Degree-for-a-Day” during which high school students from Kingston spend a day on Queen’s campus, and the High School Ambassadors program, which allows volunteers to visit high schools and talk to students about university life.